Iglu-OU/pilot-bootstrap/README.md

 # pilot-bootstrap
 Pilot is modern HTML and CSS framework for prototyping responsive, mobile first projects on the web

+## Sizes
+* For consistency we are using 8pt grid system
+* Root font size is browser default of 16px
+* Base font size is 1x (16px) based on root size and it's line height is 1.5x (24px) based on base font size
+* Base SVG width and height must equal to base font line height (24px)

+## Adding/Creating new icons (SVG)
+1) Text and stroke elements must be outlined
+2) Use rect over line element
+3) Keep icons consistent
+4) Artboard (viewbox) must be 24x24px.
+5) Clean up generated SVG code (remove unneeded styles, classes, id's etc.). [svgo](https://www.npmjs.com/package/svgo)
+6) Add prefixed classes for CSS.
+7) Sprite SVG's with unique ID's

 ## UI
-### Design as a whole is greater than sum of it's parts
+### Design as a whole is greater than sum of its parts
 There are few rules that gets applied across the whole UI.
 * [Material: Metrics & keylines](https://material.io/guidelines/layout/metrics-keylines.html#metrics-keylines-ratio-keylines)
 * [8pt Material Design GUI Templates](https://medium.com/@_bklmn/8pt-gui-templates-ed8798badab3)